AMENDED CONSTITUTION AND BY-LAWS

 a.
 Elevating the members of the organization intellectually and socially;

 b.
-Promoting the Americanization of its members and other Sephardic Jews in the City of Seattle;
+Promoting the Americanization of its members and other Sephardic Jews in and around the City of Seattle;

 c.
-Alleviating the distress and suffering of impoverished members and other Sephardic Jews in the City of Seattle;
+Alleviating the distress and suffering of impoverished members and other Sephardic Jews in and around the City of Seattle;

 d.
 Attending the sick among its members and other Sephardic Jews;